 Centrally located on Alamo Plaza in downtown San Antonio, lies the Alamo San Antonio.
-Originally known as Misión San Antonio de Valero, the Alamo is a part of Missions National Historical Park, a UNESCO World Heritage site – and features interactive tours, exhibits, and a Living History encampment where you can experience and learn more about frontier life in early Texas, watch demonstrations and get your hands on history.
+Originally known as Misión San Antonio de Valero, the Alamo, along with Missions National Historical Park, is designated as a UNESCO World Heritage site – the first and only in Texas.
+Featuring interactive tours, exhibits, and a Living History encampment where you can experience and learn more about frontier life in early Texas, visit the Alamo to watch demonstrations and get your hands on history.
 Founded in 1718 as the first mission in San Antonio, the Alamo served as a way station between East Texas and Mexico.
 In 1836, decades after the mission had closed, approximately 200 Texan defenders held the Alamo from over 2,500 of General Santa Anna’s troops from Mexico.
 For 13 days in 1836, close to 200 Texas defenders held the Alamo from approximately 2,500 of General Santa Anna’s troops from Mexico.
 The most famous of the defenders, William B. Travis, James Bowie, and David Crockett, died fighting overwhelming odds for freedom.
 “Remember the Alamo!” became a rallying cry for Texans fighting for independence during the Texas Revolution.

 Today, visitors are invited to rediscover the gem of Texas history, stroll through the 4.2-acre complex and Alamo Gardens, then head back down to the River Walk for local experiences in dining, shopping, and entertainment.
 To plan your next unique adventure in the Alamo City and learn more about the history of the Alamo, visit the official website.